karikera/mcbe_modules/README.md

 ## What is this?
 This is compilations of my packages
 Packages will depart when they grow big enough
-It's VSCode Project
+It's a VSCode Project

 ## source in node_modules
 It contains source code in node_modules directory to manage multiple packages
-And It makes bug by npm
+And It makes bugs by npm
 Projects will clean by npm when use `npm install`
-Please commit modified source before use `npm install` and revert it
+Please commit modified sources before use `npm install` and revert it

 ## Launch
 It have 4 launch options by VSCode